isabellaWang0108/Experimentation/README.md

 }

 Group data with the same id, then pick the one with a smaller time.
-The percentage of test determine the attractiveness of the transparency element.
+The percentage of test determine the attractiveness of the speed element.

 ## Result